RobTillaart/map2colour/README.md

 See examples.

 By changing the colour map one can get different effects.
-The minimum is an intensity effects going from black towards a certain colour at max intensity.
+The minimum to implement is an intensity effect going from black towards a colour at max intensity.
 More complex colour schemes are possible, up to 7 different colours.
-This number is hardcoded (now) and that might change
+This number is hardcoded (for now) and that might change in the future.

 ## Performance

-measured with performance example.
+Indicative performance figures measured with performance example.
+Performance depends on colours chosen, platform etc.

-#### indicative performance figures lib version 0.1.2
+#### version 0.1.2

 | function call          | time us UNO | time us ESP32 |
 |:-----------------------|------------:|--------------:|